DataScienceINDIA-COM/NeuroSync/README.md

 - Implemented AI validation for avatar descriptions in `generateAvatarFlow`.
 This ensures descriptions are appropriate and clear before image generation.
 - Set up agent profiles in `src/config/agentProfiles.ts` for `AICoach` and `CommunityModerator`.
 - Implemented `IntegrationService` in `src/services/integrationService.ts` to manage connections with external wellness platforms.
 This service currently uses localStorage for persistence and simulates OAuth flows.
+- Implemented real-time notifications using Firebase Cloud Messaging (FCM).
+Added service worker for background notifications and enhanced foreground message handling with toasts.

 ### Decisions
 - Moderated content (posts/comments) will be rejected if deemed inappropriate by the AI. `CommunityService` now throws an error for rejected content, which `CommunityDisplay` handles by showing a toast.
 - `CommunityPost` type updated with `status` and `moderationReason`.
 - Avatar descriptions will be validated by `validateAvatarDescriptionPrompt` before generation.
 If invalid, an error with feedback is thrown.
 - `IntegrationService` will store integration details (tokens, status) in localStorage, scoped by `userId`.
+- Real-time notifications will be used for task completions, AI coach nudges, and important community updates.

 ### Issues
 - "Securing Cloud Functions" is a broad topic.
 The current implementation focuses on the security of Genkit flows as called from Next.js server actions.
 If specific, independently deployed Cloud Functions exist or are planned, their security (e.g., auth triggers, HTTP auth checks) needs to be addressed separately.
 - `IntegrationService` currently simulates OAuth and API calls.
 Real implementation will require actual OAuth libraries and API client logic for each platform.
 Secure token storage (beyond localStorage for production) should be considered.
+- FCM Service Worker (`public/firebase-messaging-sw.js`) requires manual configuration of Firebase project credentials.
+- `NEXT_PUBLIC_FIREBASE_VAPID_KEY` must be correctly set in `.env.local` for web push notifications to function.

 ### NeuroSync Project Roadmap